Frequently Asked Questions

 What is carbon fiber and how is it made?

-Carbon fiber is composed of strands of fibers 5 to 10 microns in diameter, consisting of long, tightly interlocked chains of carbon atoms in a microscopic crystalline structure.
-It is produced from an organic polymer precursor, typically polyacrylonitrile, which is processed with heat and chemical agents.
-The process involves carbonization, surface treatment for bondability, and sizing for protection during weaving.
-These fibers are then combined with resins to create high-performance composite materials.
-Learn more.
+Carbon fiber is composed of strands 5 to 10 microns in diameter, consisting of tightly interlocked chains of carbon atoms in a microscopic crystalline structure.
+Most carbon fiber is made from polyacrylonitrile (about 90%), with the remainder from rayon or petroleum pitch.
+The manufacturing process involves carbonization, surface treatment for bondability, and sizing with a compatible polymer before weaving.
+For more details, see What is Carbon Fiber?.
+Note: The specifics of the process depend on the precursor and application requirements.

-How does carbon fiber compare to aluminum and steel?
+How does carbon fiber compare to aluminum and steel in terms of strength and stiffness?

-What is the importance of fiber orientation in carbon fiber parts?
+What are the key properties of carbon fiber composites?

 Features & Capabilities